MarcToussaint/botop/README.md

 ```
 sudo usermod -a -G realtime <username>
 ```
-You need to log out/in or even reboot for this to take effect.
+You need to log out and back in (or even reboot) for this to take effect.
 Check with `groups` in a terminal.
 * Turn on the power switch at the control box
 * Open the panda web interface at `https://172.16.0.2/desk/`.
+Accept the security risk.
 You'll need to log in with user `mti` and passwd `mti-engage`
 * Unlock the joints
 * **ALWAYS 2 PEOPLE ARE REQUIRED!
 ONE TO HOLD THE EMERGENCY STOP**
 * Perform a series of tests